ellipticobj/cli-messenger/README.md

 # cli-messenger

 # THIS IS STILL A WORK IN PROGRESS.
-A WORKING VERSION CAN BE FONUD [HERE](https://github.com/ellipticobj/cli-messenger/tree/main/)
+A WORKING VERSION CAN BE FOUND [HERE](https://github.com/ellipticobj/cli-messenger/tree/main/)

 simple cli messenger app made with python